MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-overview.md

 ## How do I search my connector data from a custom application?

 After custom data is indexed, developers can [query this data](https://docs.microsoft.com/graph/search-concept-custom-types).
 You can view your data in any application.
 For more information, see the [Overview of the Microsoft Search API in Microsoft Graph](https://docs.microsoft.com/graph/search-concept-overview).

+## Limitations

+* When you **publish** a Microsoft-built connector, it might take a few minutes for the connection to be created.
+During that time, the connection will show its status as pending.

+* The [Microsoft 365 admin center](https://admin.microsoft.com) doesn't support editing the **search schema** after a connection is published.
+To edit the search schema, delete your connection and then create a new one.

+* Ingestion throughput is throttled at about four items per second.

+* There is no support for schema updates.
+After you create a connection setup, there's no way to update the schema.
+You can only delete and re-create the connection.

+* There is a connections limit.
+Each tenant can create up to 10 connections.

+* Edit support for connection is not available.
+Once the connection has been created, you cannot edit or change it.
+If you need to change any details, you must delete and recreate the connection.